ryman1/keeweb-wiki/FAQ.md

 ### Self-hosting
 Q: Which server should I use?
 A: Any static server (nginx, Apache, IIS, ...).
-The app is single HTML file which is executed on client.
+The app is single HTML file which is executed in browser.
 Please, read [here](https://github.com/antelle/keeweb#self-hosting) about self-hosting

 Q: Is it possible to use Dropbox in self-hosted version?
 A: [Yes](https://github.com/antelle/keeweb/issues/19#issuecomment-154710697)

-### Plugins
+### Extensions
 Q: Will KeePass plugins be ever supported?
 A: No. They are not cross-platform and depends on KeePass libs.
+But I'm planning to support plugins and themes.